faizhaffizudin/Case-Study-Hamsa/README.md

 ### <a name="https"/>g.
 HTTPS Implementation (TLS/SSL)
 #### Identify:
+- There is no alert found on OWASP ZAP and no risk level and CWE ID can be identified.
 #### Evaluate:
+- Not available since there is https implementation for this website that can be seen at the URL of the website.
+However, content which was initially accessed via HTTPS (i.e.: using SSL/TLS encryption) is also accessible via HTTP (without encryption).
 #### Prevent:
+-- Not available for the website.
+However, the solution for this alert is ensure that the web server, application server, load balancer, etc. is configured to only serve such content via HTTPS.
+Consider implementing HTTP Strict Transport Security.
 ### <a name="coo"/>h.
 Cookie Poisoning
 #### Identify:
 - No alert found by OWASP ZAP.
 Thus, no risk level and CWE ID.